Marvive/logos-search/README.md

 - Provide a custom path in preferences if your Logos data lives elsewhere (tilde expansion supported).
 - Results are fetched live (type ≥2 characters) so updates in Logos become available instantly after reloading the database.
 - Uses macOS' built-in `sqlite3` tool under the hood, so the command won't run until Command Line Tools are installed.

+### Documents Database (Reading Plans & Layouts)

+- Automatically scans `~/Library/Application Support/Logos*/Documents/*/` (and Verbum variants) for `Documents/ReadingPlan/ReadingPlan.db` and `LayoutManager/layouts.db`, then loads the freshest file.
+- Override the path in each command's preferences with either the database file itself or any folder that contains it (tilde expansion supported).
+- Both commands have reload + reveal actions so you can refresh the list after creating or renaming items in Logos.

 ### Open Schemes